 Signature Peru & Beyond

 This sample tour encapsulates the best of Peru.
 Over the course of nine days, you will immerse yourself in all things Peruvian, experiencing the rich history, mouth-watering cuisine, and multi-layered culture, as well as witnessing the soul-stirring landscapes and landmarks of the Andes Mountains.
-This Peru luxury kicks off in Lima, South America’s oldest city.
+The luxury kicks off in Lima, the gastronomic capital of the Americas.
 From there, you’ll journey via Cusco into the Sacred Valley, a serene and wonderfully slow-paced region that’s studded with Inca ruins, time-worn towns, and authentic markets.
 It’s here where you’ll get your first taste of the local warmth and hospitality.
 Next, you’ll travel in style by luxury train up to Peru’s superstar attraction: the famed “lost” Inca citadel of Machu Picchu – a sight so stunning that even the most jaded of travelers can’t help but go weak at the knees.
-After a tour of Machu Picchu with your expert private guide, it’s on to the Cusco, a city that the Incas called the “Navel of the Universe.”
+After a tour of Machu Picchu with your expert private guide, it’s on to Cusco, a city that the Incas called the “Navel of the Universe.”
 Lose yourself among its colonial churches and ancient Inca-era pathways before returning to Lima.
-In this Peru luxury tour, a true Peruvian experience is calling!
+In this luxury tour, a true Peruvian experience is calling!

 - Find out what’s in store for the future with a private coca leaf reading with a local shaman.

 - Wellness aspect: Enjoy spa treatments and deluxe services throughout your trip

 - Marvel at the skill of the Peru’s highland weavers, who use the same methods practiced by their ancestors.

 - Visit rural communities in the Sacred Valley towns of Pisac and Ollantaytambo